ukBaz/python-bluezero/docs/examples.rst

 Peripheral Role
 ---------------

-This example transmits the temperature of the CPU over the single characteristic.
+This example transmits a randomly generated value to represent the temperature of the CPU over the single characteristic.
-If your hardware does not support the `vcgencmd` then change the `get_cpu_temperature()` function to use the randomly generated temperature.
 Values are only updated when notification are switched on.
-You will need to have BlueZ in experimental mode and have modified the DBus configuration file to open the permissions for 'ukBaz.bluezero'

 .. literalinclude:: ../examples/cpu_temperature.py
     :language: python